-Are you an experienced nurse with an associate of arts degree or diploma from a nationally-accredited RN program and a baccalaureate degree in a field other than nursing?
-You may be eligible to apply for the Master of Nursing program.
-If you apply with this combination of degrees, you will also be required to demonstrate knowledge and competence in two areas:
+Experienced nurses with an associate of arts degree or diploma from a nationally-accredited RN program and a baccalaureate degree in a field other than nursing may meet the education requirement.

-Submit a letter from a professional nursing colleague describing your leadership contribution to your organization or profession.
+Write an account of and analyze your own personal leadership story using a leadership theory/framework as a reference and submit a supporting letter (on letterhead) from a professional nursing colleague describing your leadership contribution to your organization or profession.

-The following are readings from 422 and provide some frameworks (there are others, too!) that could inform an individual's understanding of leadership.
+The following are readings from BNURS 422 and provide some frameworks (there are others, too) that could inform an individual's understanding of leadership.

 1.Persily, CA. (2013).
 Team Leadership and Partnering in Nursing and Health Care Springer Publishing.